 When your body gets used to a substance, suddenly going without it can be alarming biologically, psychologically, and socially.
 If you or a loved one have an unhealthy relationship with alcohol, you might be wondering what happens if you stop drinking “cold turkey.”

 To address both the biological and psychological effects, working with physicians and therapists who provide specialized alcohol therapy can be valuable in helping you reduce your alcohol consumption safely.
-To arm you with information to share with your clinicians, we’ve outlined the potential effects of quitting alcohol cold turkey.
+To arm you with information to share with your healthcare providers, we’ve outlined potential effects of quitting alcohol cold turkey.

 What to Consider About Quitting Drinking Cold Turkey

 Those with alcohol use disorder might feel like they need to drink to feel “normal.”
-If you’re feeling this way, you are not alone!
-This is often an indication of a dependence on alcohol.
+If you’re feeling this way, you are not alone.
+This is often an indication of alcohol dependence.
 This chemical dependence is both mental and physical, so when a person attempts to quit drinking cold turkey, they might start to experience mental and physical alcohol withdrawal symptoms.
 Because your body has a physical dependence on alcohol, the symptoms can sometimes be dangerous.
 Before considering quitting cold turkey, it’s important to be informed of the potential effects and to also consult with a licensed physician.

-The withdrawal process looks different for everyone, and the symptoms of quitting cold turkey can range from uncomfortable to potentially dangerous.
+The withdrawal process looks different for everyone, and the symptoms of quitting cold turkey can range from uncomfortable to potentially dangerous and life threatening.
 We’ve outlined what the acute and post-acute withdrawal symptoms from quitting alcohol look like below.

 Acute Alcohol Withdrawal